kohr-h/variable_lp_paper/README.md

 - The packages `scipy`, `pillow` and `imageio` are needed in several examples to load, create or manipulate images.
 - To run the tomography examples, you need a backend for ray transforms, either `scikit-image` (very slow) or `astra-toolbox` (fast, see [here](https://odlgroup.github.io/odl/getting_started/installing_extensions.html#astra-for-x-ray-tomography) for instructions).
 - Graphical output is provided by `matplotlib`.
+- Results metadata is stored in JSON format using the `simplejson` package.

 ## Running the examples